tafax/angular-digest-auth/README.md

 }]);
 ````

-In your login controller you should provide the credentials submitted by user.
+You should provide the credentials to submit on behalf of the user in your login controller.
-Then you have to sign in another time.
+Then you have to sign in again.
 ````javascript
 $scope.submit = function(user)
 {